 3) The Oregon Spousal Pay Program provides payment to spouses who act as the caregiver of their spouse.
 This program requires that the spouse requiring care need significant assistance with daily living activities.
 For additional information about this unique program, click here.

 Elderly individuals must have a functional need for services in order to be eligible for long-term Medicaid.
 In addition, there are also income and asset restrictions.
-As of 2019, an individual applicant cannot have an income greater than $2,313 / month or $27,756 / year.
+As of 2021, an individual applicant cannot have an income greater than $2,382 / month or $28,584 / year.
 This amount is equivalent to 300% of the Federal Benefit Rate (FBR).
 The limit for assets is $2,000 for a single individual.
-While this may seem like a low figure, an individual’s primary residence is considered exempt, given the individual lives in the home and it is valued under $585,000.
+While this may seem like a low figure, an individual’s primary residence is considered exempt, given the individual lives in the home and his / her equity interest is under $603,000.
 A single vehicle, household items, and some personal effects are also considered exempt.

 Being over the financial limit(s) does not mean one cannot still qualify for Medicaid.
 There are Income Cap Trusts in Oregon, also known as Qualified Income Trusts (QITs) or Miller Trusts, which help applicants over the income limit to become income eligible.
 Those over the asset limit can also still become Medicaid eligible by “spending down” assets.
 For instance, one can buy a burial plot, make home reparations and / or modifications, and pay off debt.
-It is important that one not gift assets or sell them for less than they are worth in an effort to meet the asset limit.
+It is important that one not gift assets or sell them for less than fair market value for 60-months prior to application.
 Doing so is in violation of Medicaid’s look-back period and can cause a period of Medicaid ineligibility.